sm2302/a1-grp-matlab-power-of-2-2-n/README.md

       6   ⬡   ⬡   ⬡
 ```

-... where in each row, every two positions are not used in the above manner, meaning one cell would horizontally be distanced two units apart, systematically i.e. only in their indices.
+... where in each row, every two positions are skipped like in the above manner, meaning one cell would horizontally be distanced two units apart systematically i.e. only in their indices.
 However when plotting, the gaps have to be hidden, hence the high Y:X (aspect ratio)[#aspect-ratios] which scales down visual horizontal distances between cells relative to their vertical distances

 ###### Triangular Grid
 <sup>[Back to list of contents](#contents)</sup>

-After knowing the solution to implementing a hex grid, it was not difficult to come up with our own similar solution in implementing the triangular grid, i.e.
+After knowing the solution to implementing the [hex grid](#hexagonal-grid), it was not difficult to come up with our own similar solution in implementing the triangular grid, i.e.

 ```
 Row\Col 1 2 3 4 5 6